Mary Newland

-Lilian Mary Oldland (7 February 1903 – 29 September 1984) was an English actress who appeared in more than twenty films between 1925 and 1935.
+Lilian Mary Oldland (later Newland, 7 February 1903 – 29 September 1984) was an English actress who appeared in more than twenty films between 1925 and 1935.

+Biography

 Born in Gloucester in 1903, she made her film debut in The Secret Kingdom and was soon cast as a regular in the Bindle Series of films.
 In 1930 she changed her name to Mary Newland and was credited as that thereafter.
 She made her last film, The Silent Passenger, in 1935.

 She was married to the actor Reginald Denham, and later to MP and playwright Edward Percy Smith.